MicrosoftDocs/PlayReady/Docs/Specifications/mpeg-dash-playready.md

 <ContentProtection schemeIdUri="urn:mpeg:dash:mp4protection:2011" value="cenc"/>

-#### 2.1.2 Including a PlayReady header Object in the MPD
+#### 2.1.2 Including a PlayReady Object in the MPD

-There are multiple situations where the PlayReady header Object (PRO) [[PRHEADER](#references)] may need to be included in the PlayReady ContentProtection Descriptor element.
+There are multiple situations where the PlayReady Object [[PRO](#references)] may need to be included in the PlayReady ContentProtection Descriptor element.
 For example:

 * A presentation where the PlayReady ‘pssh’ box is absent